 Feast of the Holy Innocents – Matthew 2:13-18

-Today’s Gospel begins with an angel appearing to Joseph in a dream.
-The angel tells him: “Rise, take the child and his mother, flee to Egypt, and stay there until I tell you."
-The angel warns Joseph that Herod is searching for the child and his plan is to kill the child.
+Today’s Gospel began with an angel appearing to Joseph in a dream.
+The angel told him: “Rise, take the child and his mother, flee to Egypt, and stay there until I tell you."
+The angel warned Joseph that Herod was searching for the child and that his plan was to kill the child.

 On hearing these words, Joseph immediately took Mary and Jesus and they began the long journey to Egypt.
 They stayed in Egypt until the received word of Herod’s death.